deepset-ai/fastapi-openai-compat/README.md

 ## Quick start

-Both sync and async callables are supported.
-Sync callables are automatically executed in a thread pool so they never block the async event loop.
+Create an OpenAI-compatible Chat Completions server in a few lines.
+Both sync and async callables are supported -- sync callables are automatically executed in a thread pool so they never block the async event loop.

 ```python
 from fastapi import FastAPI